-The wine country way in Oregon
+Great wine country gifts & experiences in Oregon

-While Oregon is best known for the Willamette Valley–a bottle of Montinore, Maysara or Antiquum Farms assures biodynamic happiness!
+While Oregon is best known for the Willamette Valley – a bottle of Montinore, Maysara or Antiquum Farms assures biodynamic happiness!
 But why not kill both the entertainment and beverage bird with one stone and give the gift of a trip to the the Rogue Valley and Ashland.
 Known worldwide for its Shakespeare Festival, Ashland offers performing arts from Broadways shoes to Cabaret in addition to the Bard’s beauties.
 The amazing restaurants in Ashland include Peerless, Alchemy and Larks.
 And these fine dining establishments all support the local wine community.

 As for the wines, do not miss a visit to Irvine and Roberts for Pinot Noir and Chardonnay.
 Head to DANCIN Vineyards for Italian varietals like Sangiovese and Barbera.
 Don’t miss Cowwhorn Vineyards for their biodynamic permaculture that produces both Rhone varietals like Grenache and Syrah as well as the state’s largest crop of asparagus.
 TROON suffered from years of unimpressive wines.
 But the winery is back with a vengeance, a biodynamic one and it shows in the spectacular quality of their latest vintages which are still well-priced.
 Stay at the Lithia Springs Resort for true luxury in the heart of this region.

-Give the Alexander Valley way
+Wine-related gifts from the Alexander Valley